-Full-time status requires registration for 9 or more credits per semester.
-Part-time status requires registration for 6 credits or more per semester.
+Full-time status requires registration for 9 or more credits per semester and/or registration for NUR 999.
+Part-time status requires registration for 6 credits or more per semester and/or registration for NUR 995.
 Continuous registration in NUR 590 is required from the semester following completion of NUR 514 through the dissertation proposal defense.